Gageperrin/it-notes/it-topics/cissp.md

 Personal data may include direct or indirect identifiers.
 Direct identifiers are unique identifiers for an individual (phone number, SSN) while indirect identifiers may be used to narrow the scope of identification (age, zip code).

 Privacy policies are required to speak to how:
-* Data owners have defined accountabilities regarding the collection and protection of customer data
+* Data owners have defined accountabilities regarding the collection and protection of customer data.
+This is generally senior management.
+* Asset owners are the person who owns the asset that processes sensitive data.
 * Data custodians need to have defined responsibilities based on the input of owners
 * Data processors need to have clearly defined responsibilities when processing data on behalf of the owner
 * Data subjects which are the individuals that the data belongs to